Stuck In A Rut? Sometimes Joy Takes A Little Practice

 She got up off the couch, drove West from her San Francisco home and ended up at the edge of the ocean.
 "I am trying to reconnect with the vast natural world, with the universe beyond my professional and personal responsibilities, and beyond this moment in time," Shiota writes in the Annals of the New York Academy of Sciences.
 "I am searching for awe."

-That encounter can be with the grand, such as a panoramic view of a red sun, dipping into the Pacific Ocean.
-It can be with something the miniscule, such as the black spots on a ladybug.
+That encounter can be with something grand, such as a panoramic view of a red sun dipping into the Pacific Ocean.
+It can be with something minuscule, such as the black spots on a ladybug.
 (How did they get so perfectly round?)
 It can be a scent, a taste or sound.
-"It can be a very complex and powerful song that you've never heard before, or even a scene in a TV show," Shiota says.
+"It can be a very complex and powerful song that you've never heard before or even a scene in a TV show," Shiota says.

 Whatever it is, the extraordinariness of the event makes you pause, for a bit, Shiota says, and try to figure it out.
 How does a rose smell like a lemon?
 Why does a perfectly ripened peach taste so good?
 "We simply slow down our body, slow down," Shiota says.